 Web Analytics Made Easy - StatCounter

-How to Snipe for gold—a Primer for Beginners
+How to Snipe for Gold—a Primer for Beginners

 The above photo shows the author standing between two miners who were also sniping along the North Fork of the Yuba River, circa 1979